valdanylchuk/swiftlearner/README.md

 For high performance and rich features, there are better options.
 Still, these methods are fully functional and work well for small problem sizes.

-If you want to read the library name aloud, try "say-mel" :)
+To read the library name aloud, try "say-mel" :)

+To make one ML enthusiast happy, please star or fork this project, or leave a comment in the chat. ;)

 ## Contents